stevensnicole/stevensnicole/README.md

 <h2 align="center"> What projects am I working on?</h2>
 <p align="center">
-I'm currently working on multiple migrations; a private cloud to Windows Virtual Desktop, some legacy apps to IaaS / PaaS and architecting a greenfield cloud native solution.
+I'm currently working on multiple migrations; a private cloud to Azure Virtual Desktop, some legacy apps to IaaS / PaaS and architecting a greenfield cloud native solution.
 All of these are in Azure, tied into Azure DevOps for CI/CD.
 </p>
 <p align="center">
 <img src="https://simpleicons.org/icons/git.svg" width="30" height="30" alt="Git">